Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 Enrolling in Medicare

 Enrolling in Medicare is the first thing that permanent residents should do when they arrive in Australia.
-The Medicare enrollment can be conducted at any of the Medicare centers across Australian states and regions.
+The Medicare enrollment can be conducted at any of the Medicare centres across Australian states and regions.

 Private Healthcare Insurance